testdrive-profiling-master/testdrive-profiling-master.github.io/wiki/Document_XilinxSynthesis.md

 the project directory where synthesis is performed.
 Verilog sources will be searched in all subfolders including this folder to create a list.

 In the project directory, the setup environment for the Xilinx synthesis below is saved as a ".XilinxSynthesis" file, and additional sources required when synthesizing each individual file are listed in ".XilinxSynthesis.sources".

 If there is no verilog source in the folder or a ".TestDrive.nosearch" or ".XilinxSynthesis.nosearch" file is searched, the folder is not added to the list.
 (Meitner project's %PROJECT%System/HDL/DUTs/top_template)

 The extensions searched are only VHDL(.vhd), verilog(.v) and system verilog(.sv).
-In order for individual files not to be searched, before declaring entity (VHDL) or module (verilog/system verilog)
+In order for individual files not to be searched, before declaring entity (VHDL) or module (verilog/system verilog).
 If comments such as `/* HIDDEN */` are inserted on source file, the search will not work.

 .XilinxSynthesis.sources Sources that can be added include .v and .xdc, and can be added using the * (wildcard) character.
 You can add multiple sources at once.
 The include path includes %PROJECT%System\HDL by default.
 To specify an additional include path, it must start with '@', and when using TCL commands, it must start with '#'. '//' and ';' indicates the beginning of a comment.

 Search for '.XilinxSynthesis.sources' in the source path at the time of building.
 If the file is not found, go down to the project directory and search for each step's subfolder in order to apply the source.

 Search sequence example.)
 When building `%PROJECT%System\HDL\DUTs\A\B\C\top.v`, it looks in the order below.
 (Project folder : when `%PROJECT%System\HDL\DUTs` is specified.)